esl/bryan_cb_sf_2020_talk/readme.md

 # Talk objectives

-1. Platform to rant about Aer Lingus double charging me.
+1. Global platform to rant about Aer Lingus having double charging me.
 2. An analyis of why their system double charged me.
-3. Some techniques which we could use to build a more reliable system.
+3. Illustrate techniques to :
+  * Build a more reliable system

-[^*]: Or something resembling Postgres...
+  * Not double charge customers
+  * Be aware of problems

 ---

 ![](images/Aer_Lingus_EI-DUB_A330.jpg)

-# Opening scene [^never forget]
+# Opening scene [^never forgive/never forget/never for fun]

-1. Needed to fly within the next 14 hours between Dublin and London.
+1. Emergency!
+I need to fly from Dublin to London early tomorrow morning.
-2. The website warned me there were only 3 seats remaining for the flight.
+2. The website warns me there are only 3 seats remaining for the flight.
-3. I booked and entered credit card details (after dealing with a couple of session timeouts)
+3. I select flight, don't care which seat, and enter my credit card details (after dealing with a couple of session timeouts).
+4. The Aer Lingus website:
-4. The website crashed and locked me out after trying to sign me up for their loyalty scheme (the irony)
+  * Insists I sign up for their loyalty scheme (the sweet, sweet irony).
+  * Crashes.
+  * Locks me out.
-5. Waited 30 minutes (no email confirmation)...
+5. I wait 30 minutes and don't receive any email confirmation
 6. Panic 😧

-[^never forget]: Happened nearly 4 years ago but I still want my £95.99 back
+[^never forgive/never forget/never for fun]: This happened nearly 4 years ago but I still want my £95.99 back (with interest)

 ---

-# Desperation
+# A desperate fool

 ![](images/Aer_Lingus_EI-DUB_A330.jpg)

-1. Fresh browser
+1. Fresh browser.
-2. Start the booking process
+2. Start the booking process from scratch.
-3. Decline the Aer Lingus loyalty scheme 😱
+3. Decline the Aer Lingus loyalty scheme 😱.
 4. Use the same name, email, and credit card.
 5. On the second attempt, the booking succeeded.
-6. Fingers crossed...
+6. Nervously await booking confirmation.

 ---